microsoft/Oryx/doc/base_images.md

 * tk-dev (for Python)
 * uuid-dev (for Python)

+When building the application, Oryx tries to detect every programming platform being used and for each one that it finds, it adds the corresponding commands to the build script.
+If the user wants to disable a specific programming platform, there are a set of environment variables that can be set - please refer to [Oryx configuration](./configuration.md#oryx-configuration).

+For instace, if there is a `package.json` file at the root of the repo but it is not in the format expected by npm, Oryx build will fail since it assumes that having that file in the repo's root means Node is being used.
+There's also an option to disable _all_ platforms other than the one specified in `oryx build` or in AppService's language selection.
+[Runtimes](./runtimes) have more information on how each platform is detected.

 # Run

 Oryx's run images build on Docker's runtime-specific images for [Node.js][]